szabgab/perlmaven.com/sites/en/pages/cloud-automation-at-digital-ocean.md

 }, 'Config::Tiny' );
 ```

-<h>$Config` is a reference to a two dimensional hash. 'one' which was just an arbitrary
+`$Config` is a reference to a two dimensional hash. 'one' which was just an arbitrary
 section name to hold the real data is a key in that hash reference.
 Its values is a
 reference to another hash where the keys are client_id and api_key.